s0ders/akira.sh/content/posts/constants-in-go.md

 The second constraints states that a constant value can be converted to a `float32` or `float64` if the value fits within the type range.
 For instance, IEEE 754 double precision, or `float64`, has a value range of around `[-1.8e308, 1.8e308]`, hence, anything that does not fit into that range cannot be converted to a `float64` or else it will overflow.

-The third constraints regarding complex types is self explanatory if you ever worked with complex numbers so I won't dwell on it.
+The third constraint regarding complex types is self explanatory if you ever worked with complex numbers so I won't dwell on it.